-Your child may not have anything to eat from midnight the night before the test until the test begins.
-That means no breakfast the morning of the test.
+Your child may not have anything to eat after midnight the night before the test.
 During this time, you may give your child clear liquids only.
-If your child is breastfeeding, you may continue to breastfeed your child.
+If your child is still breastfeeding, she may continue prior to the food challenge.

-Please bring lunch for you and your child.
-He/she may be permitted to eat lunch/snacks approximately one hour after the last dose of food is given.
+Bring lunch for you and your child.
+She may be permitted to eat lunch/snacks approximately one hour after the last dose of challenge food is given.

 For you and your child in case of vomiting.

 A nurse will contact you before the challenge to discuss exactly what type of food to bring for the challenge and how it should be prepared.
 We kindly ask that you also bring in the packaging in which the food came.
 It is very important to not bring foods that contain your child’s other allergens, as these will not be allowed.

 If given instructions on how to prepare food for the challenge (such as with baked egg/milk challenges), it is very important to follow instructions exactly.
 If there are any questions, please call our office during business hours before to your scheduled challenge.

 Report to the 2nd floor of The Children's Hospital of Philadelphia's Seashore House (Musculoskeletal Center) to register by 7:30 a.m.
 An allergy nurse will meet you in the waiting room to bring you and your child to the Day Medicine Unit, where the food challenge is performed.
 You may park in the Wood Building which will cost approximately $3; please bring your ticket to the office to be stamped.

 The total visit will last until after lunch (at times, a bit longer).

 There are three possible outcomes following a food challenge:

 Once at home, there is a rare chance that your child will have a delayed allergic reaction to the food challenge.
 Contact your allergist or the allergist on call (215-590-1000 and ask for allergy physician on call) immediately if this happens.